How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Weigh the pros and cons of a discount

 It’s human nature to want to help a friend.
-But selling below market value is not a decision to be taken lightly.
+However, selling below market value is not a decision to be taken lightly.
 A home is often a person’s most valuable asset.
 Not to mention, selling a house comes with its own expenses, including settlement fees, attorney fees, and transfer taxes.

 If you’re certain that you won’t have any regrets about offering a discount, then there is nothing wrong with that, and you should be sure to file the correct paperwork regarding the gift of equity if applicable.
 Otherwise, recognize that price could be a point of contention and tricky to negotiate with a friend.